cbogletree/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map creates an array by calling a specific function on each element present in the parent array.
+.reduce return the sum of all the elements in an array .filter method creates an array filled with all array elements that pass a test provided by a function and i doesn't change the original array.

 2. Explain the difference between a callback and a higher order function.

+the difference between two is that callback pass into another function as an argument and invokes inside the outer function to complete

+hight order function are assign to variables that pass into other function as parameters and they can be return to them.

 3. Explain what a closure is.

+ gives you access to an outer function scope from an inner function

 4. Describe the four principles of the 'this' keyword.
+ Explicit binding - .call, .apply, .bind

+ Window Binding other rules apply, this will return the window or global object in node or undefinded in strict mode.

+ new binding - method creates a new function implicit binding -when you invoke a function in an Object using the dot notation
 5. Why do we need super() in an extended class?
+It is away we can access its parent's method it will be inside the constructor to call its parent's.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.